Items 1-36 of 60

 According to legislation throughout most states in Australia, no Registration, Licensing and Third Party Insurance is required for Motorised Bicycles with a motor size under 250 watts (for Pedelecs).
 However, riders are bound by the same rules as that of other bicycles (eg. Wearing a helmet, effective brakes etc) There is also a maximum speed of 25km/h.

 Electric Bicycles are available in a range of different styles and prices to suit all riders.
-Visit your local 99 Bikes store today to arrange a test ride.
+Visit your local 99 Bikes e-Bike Expert stores in Sydney, Brisbane, Gold Coast, Sunshine Coast, Melbourne, Adelaide, Perth and Canberra to enjoy a 24 hour demo ride.